 Conduct the interview

 The interview questions should bring out information about the consultant in two areas: subjective and factual.
 Prepare questions that will give you information about the consultant's experience.
 During the questioning, be aware of the nature of the responses and the consultant's demeanor.

 Key things to note about the consultant:

 - Listening: Does the consultant pay attention to what you say, ask appropriate questions, and take time to explore your concerns?

 - Objectivity: Will this consultant be able to provide the outside expert objectivity?

 - Experience: Is the consultant's experience relevant to your own situation?
-Does the consultant have the skills to help you solve your problem?
+Does the consultant have the skills and perspective to help you solve your problem?

 - Information: Did the consultant do homework prior to the interview?
-Does he or she seem to know something about your organization?
+Do they seem to know something about your organization?

 - Communication: Does the consultant tell you what will be expected from you?

-- Fit: Is the consultant a good match with you and your organization?
+- Understanding: Does the consultant understand your situation?
 Are you in agreement on the scope and assumptions of the project?